florentpoujol/CSharpToUnityScriptConverter/readme.md

 ##Features that could be deal with by the converter (but that curently aren't)

-If these features are not currently converted by the converter, it does not mens, they will never be.
+If these features are not currently converted by the converter, it does not means they will never be in the future.

 * You can't have a method parameter nammed "get".
 * You can't create assembly aliases (using Alias=Assembly;)